Dimming Fluorescent Lamps

 Also, most dimming ballasts require standard four-pin bulbs and four-pin rapid-start sockets.
 They won't work with two-pin bulbs or instant-start sockets, because these have the two pins shorted out on each side, which will damage a dimming ballast.
 Make sure your fixture is wired according to the manual that comes with your ballast before firing it up.
 For example, you can't have two sockets wired in series.

-Because it violates the electrical code to put a dimmer on a wall socket, the lamp must be built into the wall or ceiling, or the dimmer must be attached to the lamp fixture.
+Because it violates the electrical code to put a dimmer on a receptacle, the lamp must be built into the wall or ceiling, or the dimmer must be attached to the lamp fixture.
 Of course, this is also true for conventional dimmers.

 There are a few other problems unique to dimming fluorescents: